Tib3rius/AutoRecon/README.md

 $ sudo $(which autorecon) [OPTIONS]
 ```

-To make this easier, you could add the following alias to your `.bashrc` (or equivalent):
+To make this easier, you could add the following alias to your `~/.profile` (or equivalent):

 ```
 alias sudo="sudo env \"PATH=$PATH\""